Glenn-Harless/Glenn-Harless.github.io/data/projects/psych-ward-optimization/case-study.md

 key constraints:
 - total beds fixed at 26
-- patients requiring isolation must have single rooms
+- patients deemed unsafe for others or themselves required their own room
-- remaining patients can share doubles
+- other patients could double in a room
 - minimize total wasted beds

 decision variables: